emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    the maximum number of cycles achieved in an electrochemical device before reaching some end-of-life criterion Alternative Label(s):
    ElectrochemicalCycleLife
+Comment:
+   a typical end-of-life criterion in the battery domain is 80% of the initial capacity of the device

 .. raw:: html